SamruddhiKangude/Samruddhi_Kangude_Assignment/Question4/README.md

-# Question 4: LINQ Query to Filter Employees with Salary > 50,000
+# Question 4: Write a LINQ query to filter employees with salary > 50,000.

 This project is a **C# Console Application** that demonstrates the use of **LINQ (Language Integrated Query)** to filter employees based on their salary.